Hands down, the most popular question I get asked is what Android TV boxes will play Netflix HD streams?

 I admit, I’ve got more than my fair share of devices on my network.
 But, I hope this shows you just how easy it is to slow down your network speeds.

-Make sure you’ve got an Internet connection that is fast enough to support all of your devices, and a router that won’t get bogged down directing all of that traffic.
+Make sure you’ve got an Internet connection that is fast enough to support all of your devices, and a router for streaming TV that won’t get bogged down directing all of that traffic.

 Oh, and you need an HD or 4K Netflix subscription